 Best Baja California and Baja California Sur Pueblos Magicos

 The following magic towns in the Baja California area are especially easy to visit if you live on the west coast of the U.S. or Canada.

-Flying time from L.A. to the Los Cabos Airport (SJD) is only 2 hours and 25 minutes, for example – and then you’re within easy reach of Todos Santos (#1 below).
+Flying time from L.A. to the Los Cabos Airport (SJD) is around 2½ hours, for example – and then you’re within easy reach of Todos Santos (#1 below).